GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloud-idle-resources.md

 ## Start Intelligent Inspection

-In the DataFlux Func, install the "Observation Cloud Custom Inspection (Idle Cloud Resource Inspection)" through the "Script Market" and follow the prompts to configure the Observation Cloud API Key to complete activation.
+In the DataFlux Func, install the "Guance Custom Inspection (Idle Cloud Resource Inspection)" through the "Script Market" and follow the prompts to configure the Guance API Key to complete activation.

 Select the inspection scene you want to enable in the DataFlux Func script market and click install.
-Configure the Guance Cloud API Key and [GuanceNode](https://func.guance.com/doc/script-market-guance-monitor-connect-to-other-guance-node/), then select deploy and start the script.
+Configure the Guance API Key and [GuanceNode](https://func.guance.com/doc/script-market-guance-monitor-connect-to-other-guance-node/), then select deploy and start the script.

 ![image](../img/create_checker.png)